Posting cadence

 FAQ

-Why use time blocking for content?+
+Why should loan officers use time blocking for content?+

-How long should a content block be?+
+How long should a content time block be for loan officers?+

 Create mortgage content with a calmer workflow